Roger Clarke's Web-Site

 AI/ML in effect treats empiricism as entirely dominating theory.
 This inverts what has hitherto been the norm in the sciences, where theory and observation are inherently intertwined, with each dependent on the other.
 The quite fundamental question of the legitimacy or otherwise of pure empiricism combines with questions about the selectivity, accuracy and compatibility of the data to give rise to deep uncertainty about AI/ML's affinity with the real world circumstances to which it is applied.

 Inferences drawn using neural networking inevitably reflect errors and biasses inherent in the implicit model, in the selection of real-world phenomena for which data was created, in the selection of the training-set, and in the particular learning algorithms used to develop the application.
-Means are necessary to assess the quality of the implicit model, of the data-set, of the data-item values, of the training-set and of the learning algorithm, and of the compatibility among them all, and to validate the inferences both logically and empirically.
+Means are necessary to assess the quality of the implicit model, of the data-set, of the data-item values, of the data-item values' correspondence with real-world phenomena, of the training-set, of the learning algorithm, and of the compatibility among them all, and to validate the inferences both logically and empirically.
 Unless and until those means are found, and are routinely applied, AI/ML and neural nets need to be regarded as unproven techniques that harbour considerable dangers to the interests of organisations, their stakeholders and individuals affected by inferences drawn from the data.

 AI gives rise to errors of inference, of decision and of action, which arise from the more or less independent operation of artefacts, for which no rational explanations are available, and which may be incapable of investigation, correction and reparation

-and a detailed examination of the following five key elements:
+and in an examination of the following five underlying factors (pp.426-429):

-The widespread concern about the impact of irresponsible activities in relation to big data, data analytics, AI generally and AI/ML in particular has manifested itself in a flurry of documents published by many different authors and organisations during the closing years of the decade 2010-20.
+The widespread concern about the impact of irresponsible activities in relation to big data, data analytics, AI generally and AI/ML in particular has manifested itself in a flurry of documents published by many different authors and organisations during the decade 2010-20.

 In an earlier project undertaken by the author, a set of guidelines for responsible data analytics was proposed, reflecting the literature critical of various aspects of the big data movement, notably Bollier (2010), boyd & Crawford (2011), Lazer et al. (2014), Metcalf & Crawford (2016), King & Forder (2016) and Mittelstadt et al. (2016).
 These Guidelines are presented in Clarke (2018).
 In Clarke & Taylor (2018), the individual guidelines were mapped to a conventional business process for data analytics projects.